Georgia Tann: Mississippi Children's Home Society

-Tann found employment at the Mississippi Children's Home Society, working as the Receiving Director at the Kate McWillie Powers Receiving Home for Children.
+Tann found employment at the Mississippi Children's Home Society as the Receiving Director at the Kate McWillie Powers Receiving Home for Children.
 Ann Atwood, the daughter of a family friend, also worked at the home as a housemother; Ann was eight years Tann's junior.
-She had recently given birth to a son out of wedlock, and around this time appended Hollinsworth to her name, likely to give the impression that she had actually been widowed.
-It is unclear when they became a couple, but when Tann was terminated because of her questionable child-placing methods in 1924, she moved to Memphis, Tennessee with Atwood, Atwood's infant son, Jack, and her own adopted daughter, June.
+She had recently given birth to a son out of wedlock and, around this time, appended Hollinsworth to her name, likely to give the impression that she had been widowed.
+During this time, Tann would also work as a teacher in Itta Bena, Mississippi, going in September to teach through the winter, either accompanied by another teacher, Atwood, or Tann's adopted baby daughter, June Ann.
+In 1923, Tann and Atwood spent the Christmas holiday with Tann's parents.
+It is unclear when they became a couple, but when Tann was terminated because of her questionable child-placing methods in 1924, she moved to Memphis, Tennessee with Atwood, Atwood's infant son Jack, and June Ann.

 Tennessee Children's Home Society

 In Memphis, Tann was hired as the Executive Secretary at the Shelby County branch of the Tennessee Children's Home Society.
 Its offices were located on the fifth floor of the Goodwyn Building downtown.
-The society was the largest in the state, and had branches in Jackson, Knoxville, and Chattanooga.
-Tann used aggressive tactics to eventually take over the organization.
+The society was the largest in the state and had branches in Jackson, Knoxville, and Chattanooga.
+Tann eventually took over the organization, using what author Robert Blade called "aggressive" tactics.
 In 1924, Tann began trafficking children.

-While Tennessee law permitted agencies to place children with appropriate applicants, in an effort to ban the selling of children, agencies could charge only for their services.
+Tennessee law permitted agencies to place children with appropriate applicants.
+However, to ban the selling of children, agencies could charge only for their services.
 In keeping with the law, the society charged about seven dollars for adoptions within Tennessee.
 However, Tann also arranged for out-of-state, private adoptions for which she charged a premium.
 As many as 80 percent of these adoptions were to parents in New York and California.
-Adoptions in states such as Mississippi, Arkansas, and Missouri could be arranged for $750.
 Records indicate that between 1940 and 1950, the agency placed 3,000 children in just those two states.